rrwick/DASCRUBBER-wrapper/README.md

 I had two issues with DASCRUBBER.
 First, it only works for PacBio reads, because PacBio FASTA headers are needed to build a Dazzler database.
 Second, it is not simple to run, involving more than 10 separate tools and commands.
 I wrote this wrapper script to solve these issues: it carries out the entire DASCRUBBER process with a single, easy to run command, and it works on any set of long reads (including Oxford Nanopore reads) by faking PacBio read names.

-Disclaimer: while nothing about this wrapper is specific to small genomes, I've never tried it on big eukaryotic genomes.
-If you try it on a large genome and run into problems, please let me know on the [issues page](https://github.com/rrwick/DASCRUBBER-wrapper/issues).
+Disclaimer: this wrapper was designed for small genomes where the read sets aren't too large.
+If you have a large genome or read set, you may run into system resource problems.
+[Read more here.](#large-datasets)